UB-Mannheim/FAIR-GPT/README.md

 # FAIR GPT

-A repo with documentation for [FAIR GPT](https://chat.openai.com/g/g-BkMR28wlV-fair).

-FAIR GPT is an AI assistant focused on guiding researchers and data stewards in making their datasets compliant with the FAIR (Findable, Accessible, Interoperable, and Reusable) principles.
+A documentation for [FAIR GPT](https://chat.openai.com/g/g-BkMR28wlV-fair), an AI assistant focused on guiding researchers and data stewards in making their datasets compliant with the FAIR (Findable, Accessible, Interoperable, and Reusable) principles.

 ## Features